Team Charleston Airman selected for OTS

 |Downloads:

-This work, Team Charleston Airman selected for OTS [Image 2 of 2], by SrA Christian Silvera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Team Charleston Airman selected for OTS, by SrA Christian Silvera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.